Subscribe to the Topophile Newsletter

 Regions and landscapes, cities and countryside, houses and gardens, architecture and construction, fauna and flora, each topophile is available and attentive to their place of dwelling.
 Every surprise inspires them, every feeling stimulates them, every disaster affects them.

-Topophile knows that every idea is a fight and aspires to:
+Topophile knows that every idea is a struggle.

-question the world in its localities and its globality, making the foreign familiar;
+Question the world in its entirety and its localities, making the foreign familiar;

 Make Your Friends Topophile